HITECHCRIME/HC_SG228_Brt_Collab/README.md

 endless search for the context that's what counts for ones alive

-we get older with every painful step taken away wiser thankfully, (it's a) thoughtful misery (from experience) next brick for building rep comes with a price tag we often cannot take
+we get older (wit)h every painful step taken away wiser thankfully, (it's a) thoughtful misery (from experience) next brick for building rep comes with a price tag we often cannot take towards god you direct your eyes it's not often that you come around from this allright let me show you the devil's in your mind

 storm is coming